Cognician/datomic-doc/README.md

 [cognician/datomic-doc "0.1.0"]
 ```

-Integration with your web service handler, using sensible "getting started" configuration:
+Integration with your web service handler, using a sensible "getting started" configuration:

 ```clojure
 (require '[cognician.datomic-doc :as dd]